Has something like this ever been done before?

 No, you don't need to be actively involved in farming to use MDPT.
 Owners of farm or ranch land who aren't farmers or ranchers can utilize MDPT, such as siblings that jointly own a farm even though none of them are actively involved in farming.
 The key element to MDPT participation is that the land is for farming or ranching and the grain or livestock is in an un-manufactured state (in other words raw grain and live farm animals).

 Yes.
-As long as your farm is classified as a farm under IRS guidelines (see above) you can implement the Monetized Deferred Payment Transaction MDPT for up to 30 years!
+As long as your farm is classified as agriculture under IRS guidelines (see above) you can implement the Monetized Deferred Payment Transaction MDPT for up to 30 years!
 The grain, livestock and farm land can be sold and the tax dollars deferred.
 This includes ordinary income and capital gains taxes.
-The key part of MDPT is that you will receive up to 95% of the total net sale in the form of a loan.
+The key part of MDPT is that you will receive up to 99% of the total net sale in the form of a simple interest loan.